Vernon Boulevard–Jackson Avenue station: Exits

 Each platform has two same-level fare control areas and there are no crossovers or crossunders connecting the platforms.
 The full-time fare control areas are just west of the middle of the platforms, though only the Manhattan-bound platform still has a token booth.
 Each area has a small regular turnstile bank and two staircases to the street, the northeast corner of Vernon Boulevard and 50th Avenue for the Manhattan-bound platform and the southwest corner for the Flushing-bound platform.
 The southern staircase's steel fencing does not have the standard black sign saying what station this is and what trains serve it.

 Each platform also has a larger, unstaffed fare control on their extreme east (railroad north) ends.
 On the Manhattan-bound platform, a wide, but short staircase goes up to some High Entry/Exit Turnstiles that lead to two street stairs, one to each northern corners of 50th Avenue and Jackson Avenue.
 This entrance at one time had a part-time token booth and regular turnstiles.
-The Flushing-bound platform has a similar arrangement with short staircase to a wide intermediate landing with an exit-only turnstile at each corner.
+The Flushing-bound platform has a similar arrangement with short staircase to a wide intermediate landing with a full-height turnstile at each corner.
 Outside the turnstiles is a single street stair, each going up to each southern corners of 50th Avenue and Jackson Avenue.